Equitable Budgeting for Nonprofits

 A useful starting point is to look at your organization’s full costs to parse out total expenses (here’s a workbook to help calculate full cost expenses).
 Full cost budgeting is synonymous with equitable budgeting because it helps define what an organization needs to deliver its mission goals with a workforce that is fairly compensated and fully supported to do their work.

-Consider the following elements when creating an equitable budget for your organization:
+Consider the following when creating an equitable budget for your organization:

-- Adequate staffing so that workloads are reasonable and distributed fairly
+- Ensure adequate staffing so that workloads are reasonable and distributed fairly.

 - Organizations can use websites such as Glassdoor, SalaryExpert, Indeed, and the Bureau of Labor Statistics (BLS) for market research on current pay scales

-- Paid time for coalition building, networking, and advocacy work
+- Cover paid time for coalition building, networking, and advocacy work.

-- Resources to invest in upgrades, supplies, or other improvements for the day-to-day functioning of an organization (e.g., What do you need that you’ve been functioning without?
-What would make your job easier to do so you can focus on what really matters?)
+- Identify unfunded expenses and allocate resources to invest in upgrades, supplies, or other improvements for the day-to-day functioning of an organization (e.g., What do you need that you’ve been functioning without?
+What would make your job easier to do so you can focus on what really matters?).

 Your budget might include some of these items as well as others not on this list.
 The goal is to prioritize investments that can make the biggest difference while striving to address others as more resources become available.